DustCar/UE5ArinaMultiplayerShooterProject/README.md

 **Delegate callback function:** `void OnCreateSessionComplete(FName SessionName, bool bWasSuccessful)`
 - Clears the delegate from the delegate list using the delegate handle, if Session Interface is valid.
+- Broadcasts to `MultiplayerCreateSessionCompleteDelegate` with _bWasSuccessful_ as parameter.

 ---